dmbarbour/wikilon/docs/Runtime.md

 KPN acceleration is a special case, and may require explicit tracking of 'messages' between 'processes' so we can communicate asynchronously by moving either the message or the process into shared memory.
 This will likely require a threads extension to maximize utilization.

-## Lazy Evaluation and Copies
+## Lazy Copy?

-Awelon's basic evaluation strategy is lazy modulo copy.
-But with explicit laziness, we could also be lazy across copies, sharing the result of deferred computation based on knowing the logical copy structure of data.
-The main concern I have with this is how it interacts with serialization or distribution.
-I lose track of the copy origin when a program is wholly or partially serialized.

-This could be mitigated by somehow rejoining common substructure upon parse.
-But it might be better to stick with the basic strategy of strict copies, for now.
+Awelon's basic evaluation strategy is lazy modulo copy, hence avoiding need for shared memory memoization.
+Yet lazy copies are feasible within a runtime, automatically sharing the result via shared memory.
+I'm curious whether doing so is worthwhile.
+Lazy copies only help if the result is used in neither copy, and they require evaluation at more ad-hoc locations in memory.

+For now, I'll probably skip this feature.

 ## Stack Representations

-Evaluation has both the program/data stack and the auxiliary.
-Modeling multiple stacks and a heap within a single address space needs some attention.

-I will probably aim to model the stack as a normal heap object - a unique array, or linked list of array fragments, or similar.
-The latter option is especially nice because the 'top' pages of the stack would tend to be a newer object, and stack pages would generally align with locality and generation.

-An advantage of modeling a stack as a unique array is that it becomes feasible (with appropriate accelerators) to represent the entire evaluation and GC techniques *within* Awelon code.
+The simplest stack representation is probably a linked list, representing composition cells.
+But this requires a lot of allocations.
+An array-based stack would likely serve more efficiently.
+I'll need to figure out how to represent these easily.

 ## Memory Representations

 Say our allocations are two-word aligned, and our words are either 4 bytes or 8 bytes depending on machine.
 This gives us 3 reliable pointer tag bits.
 Use of pointer tag bits can discriminate a few 'small' values to reduce allocation costs.

-Proposed Representations:
+Proposed Representation:

-        Proposal A

-        b00     small constants, built-in operations
-        b01     tagged objects (type in header)
-        b10     composition cell (B, A) => [B A] b11     constructor cell (H, T) => [H T :]

-        Proposal B

         _b0     small constants, operators, etc.
-        sb1     objects, type in header

-Small constants would include primitive operators or annotations, small numbers, perhaps small texts and labels.
-The `b` field indicates whether our reference may be treated as a block value for purpose of data plumbing and efficient evaluation.
-In proposal A, I use the third bit for extra type information, to support a few 'small object' types.
-In proposal B, I use the third bit to track sharing uniformly.
-I can still support two-cell composition by distinguishing the 'object header' as a subset of small constants.

-The latter proposal ultimately seems simpler for normal processing - i.e. fewer layers of 'switch' expressions on data type.
-And while I cannot distinguish cons and composition directly, it should be feasible to use a list header wrapper to reinterpret a subset of compositions as cons cells, or to use an array structure.
-Further, uniform sharing information should offer some benefits for evaluation performance.

-At this time, I moderately favor Proposal B.
+            x1    integers
+            10    naturals
+           000    extended
+           100    object headers
+        sb1     object reference, upper bits are address tagged object: first field is type header small object: first field is any other value

+Small constants include small numbers, operators, and object type headers.
+Small texts, labels, and binaries are also feasible, especially in a 64 bit system.
+Objects will be discriminated by their first field.
+If the first field is a type header (a special small constant) it will indicate object size and how to interpret the remainder of the object.
+Other small objects will be simple cells with two values, representing composition in most contexts, but potentially representing list cons cells or similar in context of a suitable object header.

+An important feature to simplify GC is that we can determine the size and internal fields of an object given just its address.
+This allows us to mark addresses only.

+The `b` pointer field indicates that an object may be treated as a block value (e.g. with respect to binding, data plumbing) while the `s` field for objects indicates that there is more than one reference to an object.
+A newly allocated object always has `s=0` while a logically copied object has `s=1` on both copies.

+*Note:* Ideally, `(nc)` and `(nd)` would be represented as pointer bits due to how they're inherited upon bind.
+However, I'm all out of pointer bits.
+I'll need instead to attach these properties to an object wrapper that receives special attention upon bind, copy, drop, and read/serialization.
+Other annotations that attatch to a value, such as `(error)`, might be coupled into this.

 ### Small Constants

-I desire several small constant "types", so let's say three to four bits of type data.
-A viable list of types to support:

-* built-in operations
-* object type tags
-* natural numbers
-* integers
-* rational numbers (two small nats)
-* small decimal numbers (small exponent, large mantissa)
-* labels for sums and variants
-* short texts
-* short binaries

-I'd like to ensure that the zero word is equivalent to a built-in NOP action.
-Natural numbers should cover a reasonably large volume, and integers should ideally cover the same volume of naturals (plus and minus).
-So focusing on just these at the moment:

-         00     extended
-         10     naturals
-         x1     integers

-This adds to the left side of the `b0` suffix, so we end up with `1010` as our full suffix for natural number values.
-This leaves about 28 bits for the number itself (~ 256 million on a 32-bit system, and a bigger number than we need for 64-bit systems).

-The extended set would then be `00b0` suffix and might use four more bits (adding to a full byte) for the extended type.
-Operators will use the `0000` suffix, while type headers might use `0001`.
+The essentials are: small naturals, operators, and object headers.
+Support for 'raw bytes' - unparsed data in the program stream - may also prove valuable during serialization.
+Small integers would be a convenient addition.
+Small decimal values or labels for structured sums would also be relatively convenient.
+Small texts or binaries are feasible, but certainly non-essential.

+Natural numbers will run up to at least 2^28 (over 250 million) on a 32-bit system, and much higher on a 64-bit system.

+*Note:* Operators shall use the zero suffix for small constants, to ensure the NOP operation is represented by the `0` constant value.

-### Sliceable Arrays and Ropes?
+### Arrays and Binaries Format?

-I would like easy support to reference and logically recompose array fragments.
-We might treat array-slice as an alternative representation of array.
-Maybe something like:

-        (slice array-ref offset count)

-This seems quite feasible, but would require additional support to represent composition of arrays.
-Rather than a linked list of chunks, perhaps logically appended slices and arrays.

-        (append array array size)

-Here the `size` field is just the sum of the sizes of the component arrays, as a natural number.
-This is important for efficient indexing of the array.
-We can move append slices around until a target offset is near the root, and we can cut an array into smaller slices if we want to focus on multiple locations (then append them later).
+I have an option for arrays and binaries: either the size field is part of the object header, or separate from it.
+Keeping it in the header is more convenient in some ways, but does limit the size to about 2^24 elements on a 32-bit system.
+In turn, we might need to divide very large arrays into small fragments.
+But maybe we should do this anyway?
+If I limit array fragments to even 2^16 elements, that should be sufficient to achieve most benefits from large arrays, and would likely simplify GC.

+It seems feasible to support logical append, and array slices or reversals.
+This would allow working with very large logical arrays and lists with some efficiency.

 ## Mutable Objects

-A purely functional language can have in-place mutable data so long as it is not shared, a unique reference.
-For this runtime, I intend to support copy-on-write using dynamic information about sharing.
-Use of `(nc)` types can help enforce uniqueness (modulo debug or persistence snapshots).

-I need some bits in the object header to indicate a unique object.
-Additionally, in-place update may interact with a generational GC: when we update an object from an older generation in place, we must also track it as a "root" for purpose of GC on younger generations.
-I need a second bit for this write barrier.

-Evaluation doesn't necessarily eliminate uniqueness, e.g. because `(eval)` or `(par)` should preserve uniqueness of contained data.
-This is essential if we're to use patterns like dividing an array computation across multiple parallel threads then stitch the results back together.
+A purely functional language can support in-place mutable data for unique references, e.g. if we have the only reference to an array then the array-update function may freely modify the object in-place.
+I currently track uniqueness in the object pointer (the `s` bit).

+For generational GC, writes to fields that point into a nursery heap must be recorded in the write-set.
+It probably won't be worth modifying small objects in most cases, only things that would involve a large copy.

 List and composition cells might be a special case for mutable objects.
 We cannot update such objects in place because we lack header bits to track uniqueness, and we lack generational write barriers.
 But copies also need attention, since they might reference unique objects.
 We may need to wrap copied lists with a header.
-I might convert large lists to a shared array upon copy.
+I might convert a large list into a shared array upon copy.

-Note: an intriguing option would be to allow the GC to track whether a reference is still shared, e.g. by clearing the shared bit and marking it again on second reference.
-But this seems unpredictable in its utility, and adds overhead for the GC, so I won't pursue it.

 ### Arrays